White Card

 Prerequisites

-Must be 16 years of age and possess good language, literacy and numeracy skills
+Must possess good language, literacy and numeracy skills.

 What to bring